 Natalia’s extensive teaching experience spans almost two decades of lectures and seminars in several areas of sociology and wider social and gender as well as cultural studies and communication research.

 She has extensive experience in e.g. teaching social research methods and theories to students of sociology and other social sciences.
 She has taught extensively in English both within the advanced topics of her research interests or within survey courses (e.g. on Modern Sociology) offered to international programmes in economics and business administration.

-At Örebro University since 2014, Natalia has taught on and convened the 'Globalisation' or ‘Welfare State’ courses in the Sociology Department.
+At Örebro University since 2014, Natalia has held a variety of lectures across School of Humanities, Education and Social Science (HumUS) incl. regular lectures on 'Gender & Media' or 'Gender and Leadership' at both undergraduate and postgraduate levels or courses on ‘Critical Theory’ at the PhD level.
+She has also taught on and convened the 'Globalisation' or ‘Welfare State’ courses in the Sociology Department.
+She currently also contributes to the international MA Social Analysis where she traches modules on Feminist Empistemology and Gender.
 She has also held lectures across School of Humanities, Education and Social Science (HumUS) incl. regular lectures on 'Gender & Media' or 'Gender and Leadership' at both undergraduate and postgraduate levels or courses on ‘Critical Theory’ at the PhD level.